-With less to lose, will retiring Republicans desert Trump?
+Retiring Republicans show no signs, yet, of fleeing Trump

 The most closely observed House retiree is probably moderate Texas Rep. Will Hurd, 42.
 A former undercover CIA officer, he’s opposed hard-line Trump immigration policies and was considered a rising Republican star before retiring.
 He’s expressed doubt that Trump’s actions are impeachable but said on CBS’ “Face the Nation” that he supports hearings “to get to the bottom of this.”

-Departing Rep. John Shimkus, R-Ill., told St. Louis radio station KMOX on Thursday that because Trump pulled U.S. troops from Syria, prompting a Turkish attack on U.S. Kurdish allies, he decided to pull his name “off the ‘I support Donald Trump’ list.”
+Departing Rep. John Shimkus, R-Ill., told St. Louis radio station KMOX on Thursday that was removing his name from “the ‘I support Donald Trump’ list” because Trump pulled U.S. troops from Syria, prompting a Turkish attack on U.S. Kurdish allies.

 Shimkus later said he was withdrawing as an official Trump campaign supporter, leaving unaddressed how that might reflect his view on impeachment.